mkorthof/cfBlockCountry/README.md

 "External" geoip lookup is disabled since url is offline.

+#### Whitelist/blacklist:
 The default file whitelist/blacklist is [CFBlockCountryIPList.php]().
-As example search engines Google, Bings, Duckduckgo and Yahoo are whitelisted and IANA TEST-NET are blacklisted, be careful when editting.
+As example search engines Google, Bings, Duckduckgo and Yahoo are whitelisted and IANA TEST-NET are blacklisted.
+Be careful when editting:

 **CAUTION!
 We do not verify anything!
-Any mistake will lead to unreachable site!
+Any mistake will lead to unreachable site!**

-	Enter IPv4 ranges like this: '192.168.0.1 192.168.0.255'**
+Enter IPv4 ranges like this: ```'192.168.0.1 192.168.0.255'```

-  Make sure the last ip ranges does not have a "," at the end of the line.
+Make sure the last ip ranges does not have a "```,```" at the end of the line.

 cfBlockCountry-mod has been tested with Joomla 2.5